 And he knew travel.
-He understood that the best way to understand food was to visit the place it came from.
+Intuitively, he understood that the best way to understand food was to visit the place it came from.
 Culture, crops, cooking methods.
 What’s fresh and available.
 Oh, and whatever local beverage–fermented or not–washed it all down.

 Anthony Bourdain’s passion was finding great food at its source.
 Starting with his first show, A Cook’s Tour, in 2002, he never stopped traveling.
 When he did No Reservations, he sometimes seemed bleary-eyed and “over-served,” but we went right along with him.
 Everywhere.

 Disgruntled with The Travel Channel’s new ownership, he went to CNN in 2013 and launched Anthony Bourdain: Parts Unknown.
 He was filming the 11th season at the time of his death by suicide.
-The new show still covered culture and cuisine, but expanded to include politics.
+The new show still covered culture and cuisine, but expanded to include politics and world views.
+There was no doubt where he was on the Liberal-Conservative spectrum.

 Travel Quotes from Anthony Bourdain